purple-mdy-geo/purple-whio-is-who-in-myanmar/README.md

 •	And so, it is better than by paper work.
 •	It is a User Friendly system for all viewers.

+4.3 Disadvantages
+•	The cost of computer hardware and software programs can be expensive.
+•	As mobile tablets use wireless networks, they can connect with network if Wifi fails.